CW3E/MET-tools/Grid-Stat/README.md

-# Grid-Stat Tools

-## Workflow for generating precipitation diagnostics
+# Workflow for generating precipitation diagnostics in Grid-Stat
 This template analysis is designed around the 2022-2023 DeepDive analysis, batch processing West-WRF NRT data over a range of valid dates and forecast lead times as an example use-case.
 The goal of this tutorial README is to guide how one